andrasq/node-qibl/README.md

 If an optional prototype object is provided, its properties will be added to the other inherited properties.

-If an optional constructor function is provided, a default constructor will not be created, the provided constructor will be used instead to initialize new instances.
-The `constructor` needs to call `parent.call(this, ...args)` to initialize the superclass.
-The `constructor` can be provided either as a  function or source form as a string.
-Constructors must be `function` functions, not `() => ` arrow functions.
+If an optional constructor function is provided, the default constructor will call `constructor` instead of `parent` to initialize the new instance.  `constructor` must call `parent.call(this, ...args)` to initialize the superclass as needed.
+Constructors need to be `function` functions, not `() => ` arrow functions.

 ### qibl.toStruct( hash )